nholtz/sanal-book/content/text/virtualdisplacements/introduction.md

 Now the point of interest is just below joint _e_, at the top of member _eg_.
 As we are interested in shear force, the directions of interest are perpendicular to _eg_.
-Point _e_ on member _de_ cannont move in that direction, so all translation must occur in _eg_ just below our point of interest, resulting in a rotation of _eg_ about _g_.
+Point _e_ on member _de_ cannot move in that direction, so all translation must occur in _eg_ just below our point of interest, resulting in a rotation of _eg_ about _g_.
-_de_ above the point of interest must reotate the same amount to keep the slopes equal.
+_de_ above the point of interest must rotate the same amount to keep the slopes equal.
 The amount of rotation is easy to determine as the length of _eg_ is 5m, thus
 $\theta = 1/5\m^{-1}$.